 History of the Bhutanese Refugee Crisis: If you would like to understand the history of the Bhutanese refugees, click here.

-Contact persons: The staff person supporting the ministry to our Bhutanese/Nepalese community is Patty Dekker.
-Her e-mail is firstname.lastname@example.org.
-The lay person responsible primarily for overseeing the off-site ministry to our Bhutanese/Nepalese community is Alice Andrews.
+Contact persons: Ram Aryal, the Minister to the Nepali-Speaking Community can be emailed at: email@example.com.
+Patty Dekker is the Director of Cross-Cultural Missions and you can email her at: firstname.lastname@example.org.
+The lay person responsible primarily for overseeing the off-site ministry to our Nepali-Speaking community is Alice Andrews.
 Her e-mail is email@example.com.

-Worship: You are invited to join in Thornapple’s Nepali language worship service, taking place 10:30-11:30 in the Community Room 2nd through 4th Sundays of each month.
+Worship: You are invited to join in Thornapple’s Nepali language worship service, taking place from 10:30 to 11:30am in the Community Room 2nd through 4th Sundays of each month.
 All are welcome!
-If you have questions please contact Patty Dekker, firstname.lastname@example.org.

 Ongoing opportunities to help our Bhutanese friends:

-- Family Liaisons are needed for our Bhutanese friends.
-Our goal is to have a liaison for each Bhutanese family.
+- Family Liaisons are needed for our Nepali-Speaking friends.
+Our goal is to have a liaison for each Nepali-Speaking family.
 This liaison would meet with the family once a week to hear their concerns and direct them to the appropriate resource.
-If you are interested, please contact Alice Andrews at email@example.com.
+If you are interested, please contact Alice Andrews at firstname.lastname@example.org.

 - Discipleship: There are a few individuals who are ready and interested in one on one Bible study, and who have enough English that this could happen.
 We are looking for a few people who might commit to meeting weekly over a 6 week time frame to work through a basic Bible study program.
 Most of these people are Hindu, but have expressed an interest in learning about the Christian faith.